Peaches ‘n Cream Coffeecake

 Spoon remaining one-third of the cake batter on top of the peaches and smooth the top.

 Bake at 350 for an hour and fifteen minutes to an hour and a half.
+Insert a knife all the way to the bottom of the bundt pan.
+If the knife comes out clean, the cake is done.
 Cool in pan completely before inverting.

 To make glaze: mix powdered sugar and heavy whipping cream.